Morphan1/Voxalia/FAQ.md

 	- The coolest build!
 	- The strongest character gear!
 	- Completion of all the available story lines!
+	- Or so many other possibilities...

+### Can we mod it?

+- Yup!
+You can use C# or FreneticScript to customize the game to any degree.
+- You can even modify the game's base code, it's all open source!

 ### Did you say "story lines"?